Grhanas/easyAI/docs/README.md

 Python 3.13.2

-## 📖What is YOLO and What makes easyAI, easy ?
+## 📖 What is YOLO and What makes easyAI, easy ?
 This is a desktop application that allows users to run YOLO object detection on videos easily.

 The application lets you select any YOLO model and any video file from your computer.